 9. The data is not updated in real-time

 As Excel spreadsheets don’t update in real-time whenever the status of a deal changes, every change requires a human input.
 The fact that Excel spreadsheets are not easy to update means that they tend to be updated at the end of the day or every few days.
 Usually, this means that paper records are kept daily and then manually entered to update the Excel spreadsheet at a later point in time.
 Not only is this duplication of effort, but it also increases the chance of the data being entered incorrectly or decisions being made on out of date information.
 All because the management of Excel spreadsheets can be tasking.

 10. Chance of data getting deleted or lost

 It is very common for Excel spreadsheets not to be saved in a single location, either because the spreadsheet owner isn’t familiar with the best practices for data storage and back-up or they prefer to have it saved on their desktop.
 So, in the instance of a major technical issue, there would be no guarantee of full data recovery, meaning all your important data is lost.

-In conclusion, Excel spreadsheets are not going anywhere fast but it’s beneficial to look at all your options.
+In conclusion, Excel spreadsheets are not going anywhere fast but it’s beneficial to look at all your options when managing complex rebates.
 A rebate management system can:

 • Moving toward a single version of the truth

 • Creating an environment where people can collaborate

 • Reduce the likelihood of errors